School of Journalism and Communication Contact Information

 Faculty

 Jesse Abdenour, associate professor (news processes and production, documentary, investigative journalism).
-BS, 1999, Ohio; MA, 2010, Arkansas; PhD, 2015, North Carolina.
-(2015)
+BS, 1999, Ohio; MA, 2010, Arkansas; PhD, 2015, North Carolina, (2015)

-Shan Anderson, senior instructor (advertising, digital publishing, visual design).
+Shan Anderson, associate teaching professor (advertising, digital publishing, visual design).
 BFA, 1991, Oregon.
 (2014)

-Steven Asbury, instructor I (visual communications, design, advertising).
+Steven Asbury, associate teaching professor (visual communications, design, advertising).
 BS, 1997, Oregon.
 (2014)

-Thomas (Tom) H. Bivins, John L. Hulteng Chair in Media Ethics and Responsibility; professor (communication ethics, communication history).
+Thomas (Tom) H. Bivins, professor (communication ethics, communication history).
 BA, 1974, MFA, 1976, Alaska, Anchorage; PhD, 1982, Oregon.
 (1985)

 Marquis (Mark) E. Blaine, professor of practice (multimedia journalism, feature writing).
 BJ, 1993, Missouri, Columbia; MS, 2000, Oregon.
 (2003)

-Charles Butler, instructor I (magazines, narrative nonfiction, sports journalism).
+Charles Butler, professor of practice (magazines, narrative nonfiction, sports journalism).
 BA, 1985, MS, 1999, Columbia.
 (2016)

-Dayna Chatman, assistant professor (race, gender, and media; television studies; social media).
+Dayna Chatman, associate teaching professor (race, gender, and media; television studies; social media).
 BA, 2005, Saint Mary’s College of California; MA, 2012, Illinois, Chicago; MA, 2013, PhD, 2016, Southern California.
 (2018)

-Alexandra (Alex) Segre Cohen, assistant professor (science communication -- environmental focus).
+Alexandra (Alex) Segre Cohen, assistant professor (science communication - environmental focus).
 BA, 2016, Clark University; PhD, 2022, Southern California.
 (2022)

-Nicole Smith Dahmen, professor (visual communication).
+Nicole Smith Dahmen, professor (visual communication); area director, journalism.
 BGS, 1997, MMC, 2001, Louisiana State; PhD, 2007, North Carolina, Chapel Hill.
 (2014)

-Donna Davis, associate professor (strategic communication, public relations, virtual worlds); director, Strategic Communication Program.
+Donna Davis, professor (strategic communication, public relations, virtual worlds); co-director, SOJC Portland; program director, Strategic Communication Program.
 BA, 1981, MS, 2005, PhD, 2010, Florida.
 (2011)

-Charlie Deitz, Instructor.
-BA, 2002 Montclair State; MS 2013, PhD, 2018 Oregon (2022)
+Charlie Deitz, assistant teaching professor.
+BA, 2002, Montclair State; MS 2013, PhD, 2018 Oregon (2022)

-Troy R. Elias, Associate Vice Provost for Diversity & Inclusion; associate professor (advertising, race and ethnicity, information and communication technology).
+Troy R. Elias, Associate Vice Provost for Diversity & Inclusion; associate professor (advertising, race and ethnicity, information and communication technology); program director, Advertising & Brand Responsibility Program.
 BS, 2004, Claflin; MA, 2006, PhD, 2009, Ohio State.
 (2014)

 David Ewald, professor of practice (advertising, brand innovation).
 BS, 2001.
 (2019)

-Maxwell (Max) Foxman, assistant professor (game studies, gamification, immersive media).
+Maxwell (Max) Foxman, associate professor (game studies, gamification, immersive media); program director, Immersive Media Communication Program.
 BA, 2007, Columbia; MA, 2012, New York; MPhil, 2015, PhD, 2018, Columbia.
 (2018)

 Torsten Kjellstrand, professor of practice (photojournalism, multimedia and visual journalism).
 BA, 1984, Carleton College; MA, 1997, Missouri, Columbia.
-(2013)
+(2014)

-Kathryn Kuttis, instructor I (cultural and media studies, visual design, representation).
+Kathryn Kuttis, associate teaching professor (cultural and media studies, visual design, representation).
 BA, 1995, Drew; MLA, 2010, Oregon.
-(2014)
+(2013)

 Peter D. Laufer, James N. Wallace Chair of Journalism: News-Editorial; professor (long-form journalism, radio journalism, international journalism).
 MA, 1986, American; PhD, 2009, Leeds Metropolitan.
 (2010)